centreon/centreon-archived/doc/fr/release_notes/centreon-2.7/centreon-2.7.2.rst

 ==========

 - Recurrent downtimes during for more than a day are not working
-- It's impossible to remove relations between usergroup
+- It's impossible to remove relations between usergroupi and custom views
 - With the update some widgets have to be deleted and recreated